EFAP Section 3

 1. See the EFAP Biennial Meeting Presentation Guidelines for Interested Parties (AGR6-2503-010).

-1. Written justification is required for each vote of duplication by the individual voting organization.
+1. Written justification is required for each vote of duplicative services by the individual voting organization.

-2. Food Assistance is providing an optional EFAP Biennial Meeting Ballot Tool (AGR-2397) that Lead Agencies may provide to their voting Sub Agency Food Pantries in order to assist with vote tracking and justifications.
+2. FA provides an EFAP Biennial Meeting Ballot Tool (AGR-2397) that Lead Agencies may provide to their voting Sub Agency Food Pantries in order to assist with the collection of written justification should duplication of service be determined.

-3. The Lead Agency must include vote counts, including all provided justifications for duplication in their biennial meeting minutes.
-If using the EFAP Biennial Meeting Minutes Tool (AGR-2396) it will look like this:
+3. The Lead Agency must include vote counts, and all provided justifications for duplicative services in their Biennial Meeting minutes.

 5. Presentations by eligible agencies wishing to be the Lead Agency and/or the current Lead Agency.